Yoga-satwika/Evaluation---1/README.md

 It is created from a class blueprint and contains its own data and behavior.

     Object_name = Classname

+* Why we use Object

+   * Access the data and functions inside a class.
+   * Store unique data for each object.
+   * Represent real-world entities in code.

+* When we Use

+    * when we need to use the properties or actions of a class.

 <img width="319" height="156" alt="image" src="https://github.com/user-attachments/assets/38ac7cc1-e1e2-4c41-8308-a1c83a7fdaca" />